WithClarity/metal-drums/README.md

 - **Web Audio API** for low-latency audio playback
 - **Tailwind CSS** for responsive, modern styling
 - **Lucide React** for beautiful iconography
+- **Vercel Analytics** for visitor tracking and insights

+## 📊 Analytics & Deployment

+The app includes Vercel Analytics for tracking:
+- Page views and visitor statistics
+- User engagement metrics
+- Performance monitoring

+Ready for deployment on Vercel with optimized build configuration.

 ## 📱 Cross-Platform